Transporting causal effects from a randomized trial without "transportability:" a case study of political advertising during U.S. elections: Extensions and Interpretations of the Sensitivity Model

 \subsection{Exponential Tilting for Continuous Outcomes}

-The proposed sensitivity model (\ref{eq:tilt.binary}) is not limited to binary outcomes.
+The proposed sensitivity model (2) is not limited to binary outcomes.
 It can be equivalently expressed for a general, possibly continuous outcome with support $\calY$.
+To ease communication, we let $\gamma_a=\log(\Gamma_a)\in\mathbb{R}$.
 Suppose the conditional density of the potential outcome on the target population is shifted from that of the source by an exponential tilting shift,